Huzaifa-367/Dengue-Tracer-Api/README.md

    - The API will be running at `http://localhost:5000` by default.
    - Use an API testing tool like Postman to interact with the endpoints.

-## :book: Documentation

-API documentation and endpoint details can be found in the [API Documentation](https://github.com/LarsKhan/dengue-tracer-api/) wiki of this repository.

 ## :rocket: Contributing